AnatomiX, an Anatomy-Aware Grounded Multimodal Large Language Model for Chest X-Ray Interpretation: Results and Discussion

-We begin by evaluating the model’s visual grounding capabilities.
+\textbf{Grounding:} We begin by evaluating the model’s visual grounding capabilities.
 Specifically, we examine its ability to highlight relevant regions or pathologies on CXRs and to describe the features present within those regions.
 This information allows clinicians to visually verify the model’s predictions and gain insight into its decision making process.
 To assess these capabilities, we evaluate AnatomiX on four challenging grounding tasks using a combination of natural language generation (NLG), clinical, and detection metrics.
 We primarily compare our model against existing MLLMs with grounding capabilities, including RadVLM \cite{deperrois2025radvlm}, Maira-2 \cite{bannur2024maira}, and CheXagent \cite{chen2024chexagent}.
+For each compared model, we strictly follow the recommended input-output box coordinates processing scheme for fair comparison.

 The phrase grounding and anatomy grounding tasks require localizing entities using bounding boxes.
 Accordingly, we evaluate these tasks using IoU and mean average precision (mAP) metrics.
 As shown in Table \ref{tab:grounding-tasks}, AnatomiX significantly outperforms all other models by up to 15\% in phrase grounding and over 25\% in anatomy grounding.
 This substantial improvement stems from the anatomy-oriented design of AnatomiX, which enables the model to focus more effectively on specific anatomical structures.
-Fig. \ref{fig:grounding_tasks} illustrates representative samples of phrase and anatomy grounding tasks, where our model accurately localizes both anatomical regions and pathologies compared to the second best model RadVLM \cite{deperrois2025radvlm}.
-To further study the anatomical understanding, we perform phrase and anatomy grounding tasks on a flipped image as shown in Fig. \ref{fig:fig_left_right}.
-RadVLM \cite{deperrois2025radvlm} performs well on standard input but fails on flipped images, confusing left–right structures and relying on orientation cues.
-In contrast, AnatomiX preserves accurate grounding under flipping, demonstrating robust and spatially consistent anatomical reasoning—an essential capability for reliable medical image interpretation.
+Fig. \ref{fig:grounding_tasks} illustrates representative samples of phrase and anatomy grounding tasks, where our model accurately localizes both anatomical regions and pathologies compared to the second best models RadVLM \cite{deperrois2025radvlm} and CheXagent \cite{chen2024chexagent}.
+Detailed anatomy-wise results for anatomy grounding task are given in the supp.
+Tables S9-S12 (a).